Will my trip still go ahead?

 I want to cancel anyway.
 What do I do?

 Email your Travel Advisor and she will let you know the cancellation policy currently in place by the Operator.
 If your trip isn't departing for many months and your balance is not due in the near future, then she will reply asap, but we are prioritising emails based on closest departure dates.
 Please be patient.

 I want to cancel and I've booked flights - will I lose that money?

 Firstly you should check your insurance policy.
 The airline may have recently adjusted its cancellation policy, so contact the airline if flights have been booked directly with them, or your Travel Advisor if booked through an agency (which could be us), for advice on applicable fees.
 If flights are cancelled, then it's more than likely your tour operator will not compensate you for the fees charged by the airline.

 How long before I receive a refund?

-That is out of our control and entirely up to the Operator you are travelling with, however, at present most refunds have been pretty quick to process.
+That is out of our control and entirely up to the Operator you are travelling with.
+Some Operators are processing their refunds pretty quickly, but others are taking a month or two.
 Of course, we, and the Operator, would prefer you to defer your deposit to a date next year to support our industry, and to secure your place for when things are sure to turn around and there will be no availability in 2021/22.

 I'm still not sure what to do?